unixunion/py-solace-provision/README.md

 Most commands work with some limitations.

-1. Delete does NOT work, because python sends a "empty" body to Solace, which expects NO body whatsover.
+1. Delete does NOT work, because python sends a "empty" body to Solace, but OpenApi encodes the empty body as a empty json object: `{}`.
+SEMPv2 expects NO body whatsover.
-2. --where only supports ONE where parameter, due to solace not accepting %2C encoded ","
+2. `--where` only supports ONE where parameter, due to solace OpenAPI spec being v2, and the API not accepting %2C encoded comma.
+   OpenAPIv3 offers a `allowReserved` setting to prevent encoding of reserved characters.
-3. argparse sometimes reports the incorrect missing required positional argument, see --help for the command when this occurs
+3. Argparse sometimes reports the incorrect missing required positional argument, see --help for the command when this occurs

     ./pysolpro.py config update_dmr_cluster --body data/dmr/dmr-cluster.yaml
     ERROR type error update_dmr_cluster() missing 1 required positional argument: 'body'

-## Setup
+## Installation

 Create a virtual environment for this